doppelganger9/cooking-contest/README.md

 - Integrating Firebase took me a little more than 8 hours.
 - Playing with CSS, look & feel and design took me a few hours as it is not of my strength, to say the least 🙄.
 - the last 2 hours were used to rebase interactively my local repo a few times to cleanup a bit, removing sensitive API Keys, adding a license, providing a name and description in package.json.
 You are seeing the end result.

+### 2020 Update

+- (+1h) Completely refactored the source files directory structure, and file names to expose features, business and mockable infrastructure.
+- (+1h) added a mock implementation to replace Firebase Auth and Firestore for future E2E testing
+- (+30min) added and configured Cypress to begin writing E2E tests.
+- (+1h30) wrote first E2E tests, disabling service workers and adding data-e2e attribute to select things in tests the correct way
+- (+15min) ran npm audit fix a few times
+- (+30min) added code coverage generated from E2E tests

+### Future plans

+This repository and project is still missing on CI/CD features to automatically build, test and publish app, and also manage dependency updates automatically.

+I'll see to that in the future.